When in life is a person's sexual orientation

 in adolescence or adulthood.
 5

-That is, an extremely small percentage of children who exhibit GID later
+That is, an extremely small percentage of children who exhibit Dender later

 become transgender or transexual as adults.
 Meanwhile, most therapists